Fly Fishing For Beginners: Fly Fishing Instructors Tell You How

 Why do we use flies?
 What do they represent?
 Where on the water do we fish them?
 Is fly selection important?
 These are common questions for anglers that want to know how to fly fish.

-Although they are called flies and are often thought to just imitate the small insects that live above or below the surface of the water, these artificial flies can also imitate fish, crayfish, leeches, frogs, and even mice, or pretty much any food source.
+Although they are called flies and are often thought to just imitate the small aquatic insects that live above or below the surface of the water, but, artificial flies can also imitate fish, crayfish, leeches, frogs, and even mice, or pretty much any trout food source.

 Dry flies float, and they are flies that imitate the bugs found floating on the surface of the water.